matthieulux/final-project/README.md

 truffle test
 ```

-As a new Ethereum developer, feedback is more than welcome!
+As a novice Ethereum developer, detailed feedback on the many mistakes I must have made is more than welcome!

 ## Future Evolution
 The following features were identified to reach a minimum viable product: